2007 Ukrainian parliamentary election: Faction changes after the 2007 elections

 Numerous MPs were removed from their original faction after the 2007 election; several left their (original) faction to join another faction in October 2010.
 From 2006 till October 2010 this was not allowed because of the (so-called) "imperative mandate".

-In November 2010 the Bloc Yulia Tymoshenko faction was officially renamed “Bloc Yulia Tymoshenko-Batkivschyna”. and the Bloc of Lytvyn faction was renamed People's Party faction.
+In November 2010 the Yulia Tymoshenko Bloc faction was officially renamed “Bloc Yulia Tymoshenko-Batkivschyna”. and the Bloc of Lytvyn faction was renamed People's Party faction.
 On February 16, 2011 a new parliamentary faction "Reforms for the Future" was created.
 The parliament elected in the following election on 28 October 2012 was appointed and started its tasks six weeks after the elections on 12 December 2012.
 The parliament elected in 2007 convened on 6 December 2012 for the last time.